Rock dove: Description

 There have been numerous skeletal descriptions of the rock dove and the associated muscles including those of the eye, jaw, neck, and throat.
 The skull is dominated by the rostrum, eye socket, and braincase.
 The quadrate bone is relatively small and mobile and connects the rest of the cranium to the lower jaw.
 The latter has an angled shape in lateral view because the long-axis of the front half of the lower jaw is at a 30° angle to the back half.
 Beneath the skull, the hyoid skeleton involves three mid-line structures and a pair of elongate structures that stem from between the junction of the back two structures.
 The anterior structure (the paraglossum or entoglossum) is unpaired and shaped like an arrowhead.

-Pigeons feathers have two types of melanin (pigment) - eumelanin and pheomelanin.
+Pigeons feathers have two types of melanin (pigment), eumelanin and pheomelanin.
 A study of melanin in the feathers of both wild rock and domestic pigeons, of different colour types and known genetic background, measured the concentration, distribution and proportions of eumelanin and pheomelanin and found that gene mutations affecting the distribution, amounts and proportions of pigments accounted for the greater variation of colour in domesticated birds than in their wild relations.
 Eumelanin generally causes grey or black colours, while pheomelanin results in a reddish-brown colour.
 Other shades of brown may be produced through different combinations and concentrations of the two colours.
 Darker birds may be better able to store trace metals in their feathers due to their higher concentrations of melanin, which may help mitigate the negative effects of the metals, the concentrations of which are typically higher in urban areas.

 Vocalisations

-The call is a soft, slightly wavering, coo.
-Ornithologist David Sibley describes the display call as a whoo, hoo-witoo-hoo, whereas the Cornell Lab of Ornithology describes it as a Coo, roo-c'too-coo.
+The call is a soft, slightly wavering, coo "crruoo-u", similar to feral pigeons.
 Variations include an alarm call, a nest call, and noises made by juveniles.
-Sibley describes the nest call as a repeated hu-hu-hurrr.
 When displaying, songs are partly sexual, partly threatening.
 They are accompanied by an inflated throat, tail fanning, strutting, and bowing.
 The alarm call, given at sight of predators, is a grunt-like oorhh.